Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this first to navigate the surface efficiently — call this, then call the specific tool you need.'
-This tells the agent exactly when to use this tool (before other tools) and by implication when not to use it (if the tool is already known).
-No alternative is mentioned, but it's clear as a discovery tool.
+Explicitly advises 'Use this first to navigate the surface efficiently — call this, then call the specific tool you need.'
+This provides clear when-to-use guidance and implies not to use when already knowing the target tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.